 Statistics indicate that nearly 50% of all marriages in the US end in divorce.
 The question is, what do we do once we find ourselves slipping into the abyss of loneliness?
 Do we gear-up for combat with our former lovers are do we concentrate on making the most of our lives post-divorce?

-If you choose the route of high-conflict separation and divorce, prepare to spend 50K or more of your hard-earned money trying to end the relationship.
+If you choose the route of high-conflict separation and divorce, prepare to spend 50 K or more of your hard-earned money trying to end the relationship.
 Is it really worth this kind of fight?
 Are you willing to let some history and anger go so that you may live again?

 Facing depression after divorce: A healthier approach

 If you want to flourish in the aftermath of a failed relationship, take care of yourself.